petertea96/Genetic-Association-Methodology-Research/Power pilot study/README.md

 Directory | Description
 --------- | ---------
 Bash Scripts | Contains all BASH shell scripts used to submit jobs to Frontenac.
 All scripts are broken down into 5 distinct steps
-Final Results | Contains aggregated results files.
+R Scripts | Contains all R scripts used in this experiment Final Results | Contains aggregated results files.